sweshelo/mkey/README.md

 * marcan for the Wii reset tool: https://wii.marcan.st/parental
 * neimod for the 3DS v0 reset tool: https://github.com/3dshax/ctr/commit/bcb3734b9a26d0fe7ef66f7d3814406fee797303
 * SALT greetz: WulfyStylez and Shiny Quagsire (^:
+* lifehackerhansol: getting the rest of the old masterkeys and a handy CVER scraper script